 A perfect example of this effect can be found in banknote portraits

-The main purpose of drawing the outline of a subject is to gauge the correct proportions.
-The contour lines are the boundaries that bind the drawing together in the early stages.
+The main goal of contour drawing is to outline a subject and gauge the correct proportions.
+The contour lines are the boundaries, or outermost edges of a form, that bind the drawing together in the early stages.

 Portraiture highlights the worst errors.
 We can all instantly recognize mistakes.
 Typical errors include eyes that don’t align, features that are too big or small, and features that are too close to each other.